UPDATED: May 5, 2022

 Many people found themselves “underwater” on mortgages due to having little equity.
 Foreclosures followed, after which many banks and mortgage companies went out of business.
 Disasters like this one could have been avoided with higher equity and credit requirements for borrowers.

-Cash Out Refinance Terms
+Cash-Out Refinance Terms

-According to Bank of America, the same basic options are available to homeowners who refinance their existing mortgages whether they take cash out or not.
+The same basic options are available to homeowners who refinance their existing mortgages whether they take cash out or not.
 This means you can get a 30-year or 15-year fixed mortgage, an adjustable-rate mortgage, or a slew of other options.

 Some lenders will let you customize your loan terms.
 Whether you take cash out or not, custom term loans allow for term and rate flexibility.
 Customizing terms to your financial situation can save money and provide financial peace of mind.

-If you’re taking cash out the amount of the loan will increase.
+If you’re taking cash out, the amount of the loan will increase.
 Shortening the loan terms will increase your mortgage payment, so you’ll want to be sure you the higher payment fits with your budget.

 Most refinance mortgages have the same overall fee structure of their initial-purchase counterparts.
 That includes a home appraisal fee, credit application, inspections, closing costs, points, and more.
 Before taking cash out, you need to make sure that the loan is still affordable after the fees and other costs are taken into account.